United Kingdom patent 394325: Mechanical recording

 In February 1933 Blumlein completed the shuffler, and in March 1933 he assembled the first stereo recording set.
 First experiments were a failure: shellac test records and Western Electric pressure microphones were not fit for handling the subtleties of stereo sound.
 By July 1933 the record cutter was fully functional, although its treble response did not extend beyond 4 kHz.
 By December Blumlein's team had tested at least three different configuration of a magnetic stereo pickup and achieved acceptable sound quality.
 On 9 December 1933 Blumlein completed fine-tuning his stereo cutting lathe with 0/90 arrangement of actuators driven with MS signals, and made first test recording using commercial gramophone records as sound sources.
 The set, according to Blumlein's notes, achieved good channel separation which was a prerequisite for stereo recording.

 On 14 December–15, 1933 Blumlein recorded the first set of ten stereo wax masters at the EMI amateur theatre auditorium.
 Blumlein and three of his associates themselves performed as live sound sources, walking and talking in front of the microphones.
 Next day Blumlein evaluated the "walking and talking" recordings and reported "definite binaural effect".
 Shoenberg concurred, and authorized the use of the EMI Recording Studios for experimental live recordings.
 Over the New Year holidays Blumlein and his team moved their equipment to the largest room at Abbey Road, then called Studio No. 1, and later known as Studio No. 2 and The Beatles Studio.

 On 11 January–13, 1934 Blumlein recorded piano and chamber music.
-The recorded binaural effect was present but weak, far weaker than in recodings of speech.
+The recorded binaural effect was present but weak, far weaker than in recordings of speech.
 On 19 January Blumlein began recording the London Symphony Orchestra conducted by Thomas Beecham.
 The results, in Blumlein's own words, varied between "not bad" and "marginal".
 Blumlein's experimental cutting lathe could record the orchestra in stereo, but the available microphones could not capture and preserve true stereophonic image.
 This problem was partially solved during subsequent tests in the spring of 1934; the solution, now known as the Blumlein pair, was patented in 1935.